-[[]Comment to Article 24.1: Defined terms specific to Article 24.1 are set forth at the end of Appendix 1 to the Code.]
+&lt;sup>116 [Comment to Article 24.1: Defined terms specific to Article 24.1 are set forth at the end of Appendix 1 to the Code.]

-- 24.1.2 23.5.2 To facilitate such monitoring, each Signatory shall report to WADA on its compliance with the Code and the International Standards as and when required by WADA.
-As part of that reporting, the Signatory shall provide accurately all of the information requested by WADA and shall explain the actions it is taking to correct any non-conformities. - 24.1.4 23.5.4 In cases of non-conformity Non-Conformity (whether with reporting obligations or otherwise), WADA shall follow the corrective procedures set out in the International Standard for Code Compliance by Signatories.
-If the Signatory or its delegate fails to correct the non-conformityNon-Conformities within the specified timeframe, then (following approval of such course by WADA's Executive Committee) WADA shall send a formal notice to the Signatory, assertingalleging that the Signatory is non-compliant, specifying the consequences that WADA proposes should apply for such non-compliance, from the-list of potential consequences set forth in Article 24.1.12, and specifying the conditions that WADA proposes the Signatory should have to satisfy in order to be reinstatedReinstated to the list of Code-compliant Signatories.
-That notice will be publicly reported in accordance with the International Standard for Code Compliance by Signatories. - 24.1.5 23.5.5 If the Signatory does not dispute WADA's assertionallegation of non-compliance or the consequences or reinstatement conditions proposed by WADA within twenty-one days of receipt of the formal notice, the assertionnon-compliance alleged will be deemed admitted and the consequences reinstatement Reinstatement conditions proposed will be deemed accepted, the notice will automatically become and will be issued by WADA as a final decision, and (subject only without prejudice to any appeal filed in accordance with Article 13.6) it will be enforceable with immediate effect in accordance with Article 23.5.9.
-24.1.9.
-The decision will be publicly reported as provided in the International Standard for Code Compliance by Signatories. - 24.1.6 23.5.6 If the Signatory wishes to dispute WADA's assertionallegation of noncompliance, and/or the consequences and/or the reinstatementReinstatement conditions proposed by WADA, it must notify WADA in writing within twenty-one days of its receipt of the notice from WADA.
-In that event, WADA shall then file a formal notice of dispute with CAS, and that dispute will be resolved by the CAS Ordinary Arbitration Division in accordance with the International Standard for Code Compliance by Signatories.
+- 24.1.6 23.5.6 If the Signatory wishes to dispute WADA's assertionallegation of noncompliance, and/or the consequences and/or the reinstatementReinstatement conditions proposed by WADA, it must notify WADA in writing within twenty-one days of its receipt of the notice from WADA.
+In that event, WADA shall-then file a formal notice of dispute with CAS, and that dispute will be resolved by the CAS Ordinary Arbitration Division in accordance with the International Standard for Code Compliance by Signatories.
 WADA shall have the burden of proving to the CAS Panel, on the balance of probabilities, that the Signatory is non-compliant (if that is disputed).
-If the CAS Panel decides that WADA has met that burden, and if the Signatory has also disputed the consequences and/or the reinstatementReinstatement conditions proposed by WADA, the CAS Panel will also consider, by reference to the relevant provisions of the International Standard for Code Compliance by Signatories, decide (a) what consequences should be imposed and/or from the list of potential consequences set out in Article 24.1.12 of the Code; and (b) what conditions the Signatory should be required to satisfy in order to be reinstated Reinstated. - 24.1.7 23.5.7-WADA will publicly report the fact that the case has been referred to CAS for determination.
-Each of the following Persons shall have the right to intervene and participate as a party in the case, provided it gives notice of its intervention within 40ten days of such publication by WADA: (a)

-- the International Olympic Committee and/ or the International Paralympic Committee (as applicable), and the National Olympic Committee and/or the National Paralympic Committee (as applicable), where the decision may have an effect in relation to the Olympic Games or Paralympic Games (including decisions affecting eligibility to attend/participate in the Olympic Games or Paralympic Games); and (b) - an International Federation, where the decision may have an effect on participation in the International Federation's World Championships-and/or other International Events and/ or on a bid that has been submitted for a country to host the International Federation's World Championships and/or other International Events.
+If the CAS Panel decides that WADA has met that burden, and if the Signatory has also disputed the consequences and/or the reinstatementReinstatement conditions proposed by WADA, the CAS Panel will also considerdecide, by reference to the relevant provisions of the International Standard for Code Compliance by Signatories,: (a) what consequences should be imposed and/or from the list of potential consequences set out in Article 24.1.12 of the Code; and (b) what conditions the Signatory should be required to satisfy in order to be reinstated Reinstated. - 24.1.7 23.5.7-WADA will publicly report the fact that the case has been referred to CAS for determination.
+Each of the following Persons shall have the right to intervene and participate as a party in the case, provided it gives notice of its intervention within 10ten days of such publication by WADA: (a) - 24.1.7.1 the International Olympic Committee and/ or the International Paralympic Committee (as applicable), and the National Olympic Committee and/or the National Paralympic Committee (as applicable), where the decision may have an effect in relation to the Olympic Games or Paralympic Games (including decisions affecting eligibility to attend/participate in the Olympic Games or Paralympic Games); and (b) - 24.1.7.2 an International Federation, where the decision may have an effect on participation in the International Federation's World Championships/and/or other International Events and/ or on a bid that has been submitted for a country to host the International Federation's World Championshipsand/or other International Events.